 Isco-Optic Ultra-Star HD 90mm f/2 MC

-Lenses like this can be very expensive… you often see them being advertised for several hundred pounds on eBay, not least because they have a large imaging circle that makes them suitable for adaption to medium format digital cameras.
-But with patience you can find them for reasonable money… I paid about £70 for mine.
+Lenses like this can be very expensive… you often see them being advertised for several hundred pounds on eBay, not least because they sometimes have a large imaging circle that makes them suitable for adaption to medium format digital cameras.
+But with patience (and some luck) you can find them for reasonable money… I paid about £70 for this example.

 Here is a complete list of everything I used to adapt this lens.